hyundai-robotics/doc-hi6-open-api/book.md

 response: 200
 ```# 5. robot

-- 로봇과 툴 데이터에 대한 원격 제어와 모니터링을 확인할 수 있습니다.
+- You can check remote control and monitoring of robot and tool data.
-- 모터 on/off, 로봇 자세, 툴, 조그 좌표계 등을 다루고 있습니다.
+- It covers motor on/off, robot posture, tools, jog coordinate system, etc.
 ## 5.1 robot/get

-- 로봇과 툴 데이터에 대한 GET 요청을 보냅니다.
+- Send GET requests for robot and tool data.
-- API 별로 정확한 path-parameter, query-parameter 를 설정하여 응답을 받습니다.## 5.1.1 `motor_on_state`
+- Receive a response by setting the correct path-parameter and query-parameter for each API.## 5.1.1 `motor_on_state`

-### 설명
+### Description

 `motor_on_state`

-- `GET` : 모터 온 상태를 얻습니다.
+- `GET` : Obtain the motor on status.

 ### path-parameter